alexbarksdale/typescript-prac/README.md

 - Like functions arguments, but for types in class/function definitions
 - Allows us to define the type of a property/argument/return value at a future point
 - Used heavily when writing reusable code

+# Picking Inheritance vs Composition
+- Inheritance: Characterized by an 'is a' relationship between two classes
+- Composition: Characterized by a 'has a' relationship between two classes